Skip to main content

 Expensive

 One of the disadvantages of metal roofing is the material costs.
-Here are the top 7 most common types of materials used for metal roofing and their associated costs:
+Here are the top 7 types of materials used for metal roofing and the costs per square foot:

 Noise Level